 - Min. of 8 full partners, min.
-4 partners from different EU countries and countries associated to the Programme (if applicable), at least 3 labour market actors, at least 3 HEs and training providers (2+1 or 1+2) - Large consortium does not make a good proposal..! - Participating organisations can participate as AFFILIATED ENTITES (PIC required) - Affiliated entities have access to grant (share to be included in budget calculator) - Participation of THIRD COUNTRIES (for Lot 1 only) if they bring an added value - Participation of ASSOCIATED PARTNERS is not compulsory but can participate if they bring an added value (PIC required) - no allocated budget
+4 partners from different EU countries and countries associated to the Programme (if applicable), at least 3 labour market actors, at least 3 HEs and training providers (2+1 or 1+2) - Large consortium does not make a good proposal..! - Participating organisations can participate as AFFILIATED ENTITES (PIC required) - Affiliated entities have access to grant (share to be included in budget calculator) - Participation of THIRD COUNTRIES if they bring an added value.
+Eligibility by region to be respected (please see eligibility by LOT and Part A of Programme Guide)! - Participation of ASSOCIATED PARTNERS is not compulsory but can participate if they bring an added value (PIC required) - no allocated budget